mjstewart/fakesmtp-web/README.md

 `~/fake-smtp-emails` is polled every 10 seconds to check for new emails.
 This can be changed by setting `EMAIL_INPUT_DIR_POLL_RATE_SECONDS`.

-Anything over 1 second is recommended to avoid potential issues in emails not getting parsed correctly.
+I would recommend this over 1 second to avoid potential issues in emails not getting parsed correctly.

 ### API URL and port settings